nestybox/sysbox/docs/user-guide/design.md

 ### ID-mapped Mounts Functional Limitations

-The Ubuntu shiftfs module is very recent and therefore has some functional limitations as this time.
+ID-mapped mounts is a very recent kernel feature and therefore has some functional limitations as this time.

-One such limitation is that ID-mapped mounts can't be mounted on top file or directories backed by specialized filesystems (e.g., overlayfs, device files).
+One such limitation is that ID-mapped mounts can't be mounted on top file or directories backed by specialized filesystems at this time (e.g., overlayfs, device files).

-Sysbox understands these limitations and takes appropriate action to overcome them.
-One such action is to use the kernel's shiftfs module (when available) as described in the next section.
+Sysbox understands these limitations and takes appropriate action to overcome them, such as using the shiftfs kernel module (when available) as described in the next section.

 ## Shiftfs Module

 Recent Ubuntu kernels carry a module called `shiftfs`.
-The purpose of this module is to perform filesystem user-ID and group-ID remapping between the container's Linux user namespace and the host's initial user namespace, similar to ID-mapped mounts (see [prior section](#ID-mapped-mounts--v050-).
+The purpose of this module is to perform filesystem user-ID and group-ID remapping between the container's Linux user namespace and the host's initial user namespace, similar to ID-mapped mounts (see [prior section](#ID-mapped-mounts--v050-)).

-Shiftfs predates the ID-mapped mounts feature but it's not a standard mechanism.
-It's only supported on Ubuntu, Debian, and Flatcar, and in the latter two it must be installed manually (i.e., it's not included in the kernel).
+Shiftfs predates the ID-mapped mounts feature but it's not a standard mechanism and therefore not available in most Linux distros.
+It's included with Ubuntu, but can also be [installed manually](install-package.md#installing-shiftfs) on Debian and Flatcar (i.e., it's not included in the kernel).

 It is expected that over time ID-mapped mounts will fully replace shiftfs, although as of early 2022 shiftfs still has some advantages over ID-mapped